 Why aren’t my R code recipes working anymore after upgrading or migrating my instance, even though the recipes are the same?

 The first thing to check when this happens is whether or not the R version has been upgraded on your instance.
-If so, since R does not maintain binary compatibility, please make sure to first try rebuilding your default R environment and managed code environments (as R.lib in DSS and/or your code environments are likely outdated).
+If so, since R does not maintain binary compatibility, please make sure to first try rebuilding your default R environment and managed code environments (as R.lib in Dataiku and/or your code environments are likely outdated).